 Toxic emissions from asphalt plants fall within a two-mile radius of the facility.
 There are 7,000 residents, six schools with 2,500 students, and 10,000 monthly trail users who work, live and play within a two-mile radius of the site.
 Lincoln Middle School is a mere 1/2 mile away.
 You can see the stacks from their soccer fields.
 The new Science and Discovery Museum, much of Old Town and City Park are all within two miles and all are directly impacted by these hazardous pollutants.
 The Poudre River, one of the last wild and scenic rivers in the country, and a major water source for Fort Collins, lies only feet from the plant.

 Getting involved and staying informed is most important.
 You can do this right here.
-It is important that the City of Fort Collins, Larimer County and the Colorado Department of Public Health and Environment hear your voice.
-Follow the link below to access key contacts, sign a petition to voice your concern or for information that you can print and distribute to friends, neighbors and organizations.
+It is important that the City of Fort Collins and Larimer County hear your voice.
+Follow the link below to access key contacts for you to voice your concern or for information that you can print and distribute to neighbors and organizations. pe your paragraph here.

 Fort Collins is one of the best places to live in the country.
 Don't let heavy industry pollute the air we breathe and the water we drink.
 Our quality of life, our property values and our health and well-being are at risk.